-During the 2010-11 season, Williams and his team beat Georgia for the SEC Championship and would later go on to win their second Overall National Championship, their first since 2006.
+During the 2010-11 season, Williams and his team beat Georgia for the SEC Championship and later went on to win their second Overall National Championship, their first since 2006.
 The Tigers took home three of four MVP awards in equitation over fences, Grace Socha, equitation on the flat, Maggie McAlary, horsemanship and reining, Paige Monfore.

 Williams graduated from Auburn University with a bachelor's degree in Animal Sciences in 1986.